Events at The University of Manchester

 Following the concert, participants are invited to come along to Manchester Museum's Cafe to chat with performers and organisers.
 Participants can also attend an object session, coordinated by Dr Alexandra Alberda (curator of Indigenous Perspectives at the Museum), focusing on the museum’s South American collections.
 Spaces for the session will be limited.
 Details to follow on the day, after the concert.

 Finally, a free public roundtable exploring the issues of the colonial misappropriation of songs raised by Ñandereko will follow as part of the Music Department’s weekly research seminar series.
-The roundtable will be introduced and chaired by John Sloboda (Emeritus Professor, Guildhall School of Music & Drama), with the participation of Ramon Gorigoitia and Rafael Montero, along with Alexandra Alberda (curator of Indigenous Perspectives, Manchester Museum), Caroline Bithell (Professor of Ethnomusicology, University of Manchester), Jon Mitchell (Emeritus Professor of Social Anthropology, University of Sussex), and David Stirrup (Professor of English, University of York).
+The roundtable will be introduced and chaired by John Sloboda (Emeritus Professor, Guildhall School of Music & Drama), with the participation of Rafael Montero, along with Alexandra Alberda (curator of Indigenous Perspectives, Manchester Museum), Caroline Bithell (Professor of Ethnomusicology, University of Manchester), Jon Mitchell (Emeritus Professor of Social Anthropology, University of Sussex), and David Stirrup (Professor of English, University of York).
 The roundtable will be held at at 4.30 pm in room G16, in the Martin Harris Centre.

 Rafael Montero